asorbini/rticonnextdds-ros2-demos/README.md

 Zero-Copy endpoint, but the different memory representations will prevent some optimizations from being enabled.

-These examples are based on, and they are compatible with, the [`flat_data_latency`](https://github.com/rticommunity/rticonnextdds-examples/tree/master/examples/connext_dds/flat_data_latency/) example from the [rticommunity/rticonnextdds-examples](https://github.com/rticommunity/rticonnextdds-examples) repository.
+These examples are based on the [`flat_data_latency`](https://github.com/rticommunity/rticonnextdds-examples/tree/master/examples/connext_dds/flat_data_latency/) example from the [rticommunity/rticonnextdds-examples](https://github.com/rticommunity/rticonnextdds-examples) repository.